floweredscarf/su25/guides/partnership-guide.md

 the material for that assignment.
 This will leave you less prepared on exams and future assignments.

-Taking turns on assignments
-: In this work style, in a pair of students named A and B, student A would do Homework X, then B would do Homework X+1, A would do Homework X+2, and so on.
-You should not do this, since each partner is expected to make a significant contribution toward solving the assignment.
-You should not claim to be part of a pair submission if you did not contribute significantly to help solve that problem.
-Moreover, your TAs may ask you to explain aspects of the submission during lab check-offs.
-By doing this each of you will only learn half of the course material in detail.
-The assignments are by far the best vehicle for you to learn how to program effectively and truly come to understand the course material.
-Only completing half of them will leave you much less prepared to do well on exams and future assignments.

 One person does all of the work
 : You should not do this, since each partner is expected to make a significant contribution toward solving each assignment.
 You should not claim to be part of